mvolkmann/blog/src/swift/testflight.md

 1. Select Product ...
 Archive.
    This can take a few minutes to complete on a fast machine.
 1. In the dialog that appears, click the "Distribute App" button.
+   This dialog may be on a different screen and behind other windows.
 1. Select the "App Store Connect" radio button.
 1. Click the "Next" button.
 1. Select the "Upload" radio button.